20 Foods That Age You 20 Years

 The good news is that you can take charge of what you see when you look in the mirror!
 We asked top nutritionists to reveal which foods are speeding up the wrinkles, dull skin, and aches and pains.
-Brace yourself—and then check out the 30 Most Effective Weight Loss Stories of the Year!
+Brace yourself—and then check out the most popular weight loss stories!

 Picture this: You just got out of a 7 p.m. hot yoga class and your good intentions to cook up a healthy meal now feels like a massive undertaking.
 With your energy zapped, you think about zapping your dinner, too.
 But consider this first: “Frozen meals are notoriously high in sodium.
 Sodium contributes to water retention and an overall ‘puffy,’ aged appearance,” shares Kayleen St. John, RD at Natural Gourmet Institute, a health-supportive cooking school in New York City.
 Too tired to cook?
 Try one of these top meal delivery services for every eating plan instead.